A Confidence-based Acquisition Model for Self-supervised Active Learning and Label Correction: CAMEL: Confidence-based Acquisition Model for Efficient Self-supervised Active Learning

 \subsubsection{Label Confidence Estimation}

-The objective of the label confidence estimation model is to determine whether an annotator's label, $\tilde{v}_t^m$, is the "true" value, with this decision being based on the label confidence score $\tilde{\texttt{p}}_t^m$.
-Although it is possible to use a single model for both prediction and label confidence estimation\footnote{For example, in~\citet{su2018activereward} the confidence score of the learning model is directly used for both purposes.}, but we believe it is a sub-optimal strategy.
-This strategy is sub-optimal because the model has not been exposed to instances of "incorrect" labels.
-To address this, we generate a \emph{noisy} dataset featuring "incorrect" labels for training purposes.
+The objective of the label confidence estimation model is to determine whether an annotator's label, $\tilde{v}_t^m$, is the ``true'' value, with this decision being based on the label confidence score $\tilde{\texttt{p}}_t^m$.
+In~\citet{su2018activereward} the confidence score of the learning model is directly used for both purposes.
+We believe this is a suboptimal strategy, because the model has not been exposed to instances of ``incorrect'' labels.
+To address this, we generate a \emph{noisy} dataset featuring ``incorrect'' labels for training purposes.

-Further, we extend $\tilde{\bm{z}}_t^m$ to include uncertainty measures drawn from both a \emph{noisy} model, trained on the corresponding \emph{noisy} dataset, and the original learning model (as depicted in Figure~\ref{fig:label_uncertainty_features}).
-Given that the \emph{noisy} model is conditioned to accept the "incorrect" labels as correct, the discrepancy in uncertainty between the \emph{noisy} model and the learning model enhances the label confidence estimator's ability to identify potentially incorrect labels.
+Further, we extend $\tilde{\bm{z}}_t^m$ to include uncertainty measures drawn from both a \emph{noisy} model, trained on the corresponding \emph{noisy} dataset, and the original learning model (as depicted in Figure~\ref{subfigure:camell:uncertainty_features:label}).
+Given that the \emph{noisy} model is conditioned to accept the ``incorrect'' labels as correct, the discrepancy in uncertainty between the \emph{noisy} model and the learning model enhances the label confidence estimator's ability to identify potentially incorrect labels.

 \paragraph{Noisy dataset} The creation of a noisy dataset can be approached in two ways.
 One method is to randomly replace a portion of labels.
 However, this approach may not yield a realistic noisy dataset, considering human errors are rarely random.
-A second approach, particularly when the learning model is an ensemble, as is often the case for uncertainty-endowed deep learning models~\cite{gal2016dropout,ashukha2020pitfalls}, is to leverage individual ensemble members to supply noisy labels.
+A second approach, particularly when the learning model is an ensemble, as is often the case for uncertainty-endowed deep learning models~\cite{gal2016dropout,ashukha2020pitfalls}, is to leverage individual ensemble members to supply noisy labels (see Section~\ref{subsubsection:experiments:dst_task:learning_model} for details related to an ensemble free approach).
 This method may be more effective, given the individual members' typical lower accuracy compared to the ensemble as a whole.

 In our proposed approach, we initially select $\alpha_{\text{noise}}$ percent of the sequences from the training data at random.
 For each category $m$, we choose a random ensemble member to generate noisy labels.
 This ensemble member creates labels at each time step $t$ by sampling from its predictive probability distribution.
 To avoid generating labels from the \emph{clean} dataset, the probabilities of these are set to zero prior to sampling.
 The noisy dataset is regenerated after each update of the learning model using the updated ensemble members, enhancing diversity of noisy labels.